CityMe-project/CityMe-Web/README.md

 ## APP

-The CityMe survey APP is a questionnaire interface that allows users to show information about the project and gather data in the survey, together with the[API](https://github.com/CityMe-project/CityMe-API) users can answer the survey any time and save for later, don't forget to submit.
+The CityMe survey APP is a questionnaire interface that allows users to show information about the project and gather data in the survey, together with the [API](https://github.com/CityMe-project/CityMe-API) users can answer the survey any time and save for later, don't forget to submit.

 ## Structure and Translation